ribault/bootstrap-2d-Python/README.md

 For 'Notebook1.ipynb' to be able to call 'Notebook2.ipynb', one should first generate the associated file 'Notebook2.py'.
 A script for generating such Python files can be called as 'bash manage.sh -m'.

 Before committing changes, one should clear the notebooks' output and metadata.
-A script for doing that can be called as 'bash manage.py -c'.
+A script for doing that can be called as 'bash manage.sh -c'.
 This script is based on the Python module 'nbstripout'.

 ## Notebooks